 Stretched Resolution Calculator

-Calculate stretched resolution dimensions for any monitor.
-Find the perfect 4:3 or 5:4 stretched res for CS2, Valorant, and other competitive FPS games with a live visual comparison.
+Calculate stretched resolution for any monitor.
+Find the perfect 4:3 or 5:4 stretched res dimensions for CS2 and competitive FPS, with a live viewport comparison.

 Stretched resolution